 Division 7 — Combined charges for country Commercial/Industrial

+[Heading inserted in Gazette 1 Jul 2005 p.
+3065.]

 32. Country Commercial/Industrial

 In respect of land in a country sewerage area that is classified as country Commercial/Industrial property and is not referred to in item 4, 5, 33, 34 or 35, the charge is calculated in accordance with the following formula —